JuliaSzymanska/Global-Coding-Challange-2020/README.md

-# Global_Coding_Challange_2020
+# Global Coding Challange 2020
-All solutions to the Global Coding Challange 2020 Credit Suisse
+#### This repository contains all solutions to the Global Coding Challange 2020 created by Credit Suisse.

+## Results

+Third place on the European Leaderboard.